ValenciaDmonte/NyayaBot/README.md

 **⚠️ Disclaimer: NyayaBot provides legal information, not legal advice.
 Always consult a qualified lawyer for your specific situation.**

 ---
-This already looks great—you just need clean spacing + consistent structure to make it **README-ready and super readable** 😄✨ Here’s a polished version:

----

 ## 🚀 Features